TheodosiouTh/server-example/README.md

   1. to learn how to create a simple Server in golang without using any external libraries
   2. to experiment with different file structures
   3. to learn how to use make files
-- Create a image manipulation enpoint (I chose gausian blur of an image)
+- Create an image manipulation endpoint (I chose Gaussian blur of an image)
   &nbsp; Here I wanted:
-  1. to learn how to handle file uploading via form data post request
+  1. to learn how to handle file uploading via form-data post request
   2. do simple image processing using go
-  3. use goroutines and channels to run intensive code on separate thread
+  3. use goroutines and channels to run intensive code on a separate thread
 - Create a simple sum endpoint
   &nbsp; Here I wanted:
   1. to learn how to write unit tests (test utils.Sum)
   2. to learn how to write integration tests (test the whole endpoint)
-  3. to experiment with recurrsion in golang
+  3. to experiment with recursion in golang
 - Create a CI/CD environment
   &nbsp; Here I wanted:
   1. to learn how linting works in go
-  2. to learn how to write a worklow file that checks linting, ability to build and that the tests pass
+  2. to learn how to write a workflow file that checks linting, ability to build and that the tests pass
 - Run the app inside a Docker container
   &nbsp; Here I wanted:
   1. to learn what is docker